zshi-redhat/microshift/docs/default_cni_plugin.md

 ### Configuring Host

 #### OVS bridge

+[comment]: # (TODO: replace OVS commands with nmcli which can be easily installed under /etc)

 When `disableOVSInit` is set to true in ovn-kubernetes CNI config file, OVS bridge "br-ex" needs to be manually configured: